aiven/aiven-docs/docs/products/postgresql/howto/manage-pool.md

 ## Manage connection pools

-To manage the connection pools, take the following steps:
+To manage the connection pools:

 1. Log in to [Aiven Console](https://console.aiven.io/) and select your Aiven for PostgreSQL service.

-2. In your service's page, select **Pools** from the sidebar.
+1. Click <ConsoleLabel name="pools"/> from the sidebar.

-3. In the **Pools** view, you can check the available connection pools and add or remove them.
+1. In the **Connection pools** view, you can check the available connection pools and add or remove them.

     The settings available are as follows:

-    -   **Pool name**: Enter a name for your connection pool here.
+    -   **Pool name**: Enter a name for your connection pool.
 This also becomes the `database` or `dbname` connection parameter for your pooled client connections.
 This parameter must be equal to the `Database` parameter.